anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 The different networking choices – OVS-Kernel, OVS-DPDK, SR-IOV – result in different NIC port, LAG (Link Aggregation Group), and other configurations.
-Some of these are shown diagrammatically in section 4.2.9.5.
+Some of these are shown diagrammatically in section :ref:`ref_arch/openstack/chapters/chapter04:compute nodes`.

 Leaf and Compute Ports for Server Flavors must align
 ''''''''''''''''''''''''''''''''''''''''''''''''''''